School of Interactive Computing,

 Atlanta, GA 30332-0760

-Jill Dimond completed her PhD in August of 2012 in Human Centered Computing from the Georgia Institute of Technology.
+Jill Dimond completed her PhD in August of 2012 in Human-Centered Computing from the Georgia Institute of Technology.
 Her dissertation focused on the relationship between activists and technology.
 Jill specifically partnered with Hollaback, an organization working to stop street harassment.
 She additionally holds a B.S in Computer Science from the University of Michigan.
-Jill is currently a worker-owner at Sassafras Tech Collective (sassafrastech.com), a worker-owned cooperative focusing on web/app design and development specializing in social justice causes.
+Jill is currently a worker-owner at Sassafras Tech Collective, a worker-owned cooperative focusing on web/app design and development specializing in social justice causes.

-Betsy DiSalvo graduated with her PhD in May 2012 and is now an Assistant Professor in the School of Interactive Computing at Georgia Tech.
-She leads the Culture and Technology Lab (CaT Lab), which is focused on understanding how cultural values impact the use of technology and motivations for learning.
+Betsy DiSalvo graduated with her PhD in May 2012 and is now an Associate Professor in the School of Interactive Computing at Georgia Tech.
+She leads the Culture and Technology Lab (CAT Lab), which is focused on understanding how cultural values impact the use of technology and motivations for learning.

 Jason Elliott obtained his Ph.D. in Computer Science from the Georgia Institute of Technology in December, 2005.
 His dissertation research involved describing different approaches to exploration in the AquaMOOSE 3D environment, a graphical online community designed to provide students with a novel way to explore and learn about mathematics.
 Jason received his B.S. degree in Computer Science from North Carolina State University in 1997 and his M.S. degree in Computer Science from the Georgia Institute of Technology in 2001.

-Jason Ellis is a researcher at the IBM T.J.
+Jason Ellis is a software engineer at IBM.
+He was formerly a research scientist at the IBM T.J.
 Watson Research Center in New York.
 He earned his Ph.D. in Computer Science at the Georgia Institute of Technology in 2003.
 Prior to Georgia Tech, he was a faculty researcher at the Human-Computer Interaction Lab at the University of Maryland, College Park, where he also received an undergraduate degree with honors in Computer Science.
 His PhD thesis was an online community that supports kids interviewing elders on the Internet to build up a shared multimedia archive of oral history.

-Sarita Yardi Schoenebeck is an Assistant Professor in the School of Information at the University of Michigan where she directs the Living Online Lab.
+Sarita Yardi Schoenebeck is a Professor in the School of Information at the University of Michigan, where she directs the Living Online Lab.
 Her research is in the areas of Social Computing, Social Media, and HCI.
 Her main focus of research investigates how families manage social media and technology use in their everyday lives.
 She completed her PhD in Human-Centered Computing at Georgia Tech in 2012.
 She received her MS from UC Berkeley and her BA from Dartmouth College.

-Dr. José P. Zagal is an Assistant Professor at DePaul University’s College of Computing and Digital Media and is currently visiting faculty at the University of Utah's Entertainment Arts & Engineering program.
-His research explores the development of frameworks for describing, analyzing, and understanding games from a critical perspective to help inform the design of better games.
+Dr. José P. Zagal is a Professor in the Division of Games at the University of Utah.
+He teaches courses on game design, ethics in videogames, and experimental games.
 He is also interested in supporting games literacy through the use of collaborative learning environments.
 His book on this topic, “Ludoliteracy: Defining, Understanding, and Supporting Games Education” was published in 2010.
 More recently he edited “The Videogame Ethics Reader” (2012), a collection of writings that provide an entry point for thinking, deliberating, and discussing ethical topics surrounding videogames.
-José completed his PhD in Computer Science in 2008.
+José completed his PhD in Computer Science in 2008, where his research explored the development of frameworks for describing, analyzing, and understanding games from a critical perspective to help inform the design of better games.

 Lori received her Masters in HCI from the College of Computing at Georgia Tech in 2002.
 Her research involved exploring how the AquaMoose 3D software impacted the learning of high school math students.
 Prior to her Masters, Lori received her B.S. degree in Media Studies from the Ohio University School of Communications.
-She is currently working as a Director at CNN.com, where she manages site-wide projects and usability.
+She is currently working as Senior Vice President of User Experience at IfThen, LLC.

-Josh Berman is the co-founder of a healthcare technology startup in Atlanta, Alii Healthcare.
+Josh Berman is Senior Vice President for Corporate Development at Jackson Healthcare, and was previously COO and co-founder of Alii Healthcare, a healthcare technology startup in Atlanta.
 While completing a National Science Foundation traineeship with the ELC group, he and Professor Bruckman created The Turing Game, which received a Global Information Infrastructure award from Ziff Davis, and was a finalist for both the Ars Electronica and Stockholm Challenge Awards.
 In addition to his work with the ELC lab, Josh has completed research in residence at Time Warner Entertainment, Microsoft Research and The Santa Fe Institute.
 He has also held various positions in the software and financial industries.

 Susan Gov received her MSCS with a specialization in HCI in 2006.
 She worked on a user study for her Masters project that entails studying how users create identities in online communities and how these identities are maintained across various online communities/social networking sites.
 Her goal was to understand how the context of an online community affected the way its members create and manage their identities within that community.

 Addy Lee received her MS in HCI at the Georgia Institute of Technology in 2007.
 She conducted a study of dating behavior on social networking sites, MySpace and Friendster.
 Her goal was to understand how public display of social connections and the ability to comment on profiles influence how users search, contact, and communicate with potential dates.
-Addy now works at Yahoo! in Sunnyvale, CA. Addy received a BA in Psychology from Vanderbilt University.
+Addy now works at YouTube in the San Francisco Bay Area.
+Addy received a BA in Psychology from Vanderbilt University.

-Amon Millner is currently a PhD student in the Lifelong Kindergarten Research group at MIT's Media Lab.
-His research focuses on developing tools and activities for young people to integrate computer programming with a variety of craft materials in projects they design and create.
+Dr. Amon Millner is an Associate Professor of Computing and Innovation at the Olin College of Engineering.
+In his work, he develops technologies, community programs, and resources to facilitate learners (ages 5 and up) incorporating computing into the way that they play, learn, prepare to fully participate in society, and uplift their communities.
 This research builds upon interests he developed as a member of the ELC group: understanding how youth relate to computer programming in informal after-school learning environments (like Computer Clubhouses).
-Millner holds an MS in Media Arts and Sciences from MIT (2005), an MS in Human Computer Interaction from Georgia Tech (2003), and a BS in Computer Science from USC (2001).
+He completed his PhD in Media Arts and Sciences at MIT's Media Lab as part of the Lifelong Kindergarten Research group (2010).
+He holds an MS in Media Arts and Sciences from MIT (2005), an MS in Human Computer Interaction from Georgia Tech (2003), and a BS in Computer Science from USC (2001).

-Jared is a developer in Microsoft's Systems Programming Group designing type and concurrent safe programming languages.
+Jared is a Principal Developer at Microsoft, designing type and concurrent safe programming languages.
 His passion, at work and home, remains forever on providing quality tools for other developers to play with.
 He received his Bachelors degree from Georgia Tech in 2003.
 While at Georgia Tech, he spent almost 2 years working as a research assistant to Jason Elliot on his project AquaMoose3D where he implemented the networking communication and data storage layers.

 Matthew Flaschen graduated from Georgia Tech in 2010 with a major in CS.
 He now currently is a developer at the Wikimedia Foundation.
 He worked on ProveIt, a tool to manage wikipedia references.